WesternAGI/DesktopApp/docs/ARCHITECTURE.md

 # Architecture Guide

-Complete technical overview of GadAI's design, workflow, and codebase structure.
+Complete technical overview of DesktopApp's design, workflow, and codebase structure.

 ## System Overview

-GadAI is a modular desktop chat application built with C++17/Qt6.
+DesktopApp is a modular desktop chat application built with C++17/Qt6.
 The architecture follows a layered approach with clear separation of concerns.

 ### Design Principles
 - **Modular:** Independent components with well-defined interfaces